 2. The Value of Nearby Homes

-If you’re buying land in Kauai to build on, then you definitely need to research the values of the nearest surrounding homes.
+If you’re buying land in Sarasota to build on, then you definitely need to research the values of the nearest surrounding homes.

 Building a home is a costly investment, and you need to protect that investment, which should appreciate (or at least hold its value) over time.
 Keep in mind that the value of your home will suffer if surrounding homes are of less value.
 But it “will be worth more if it’s of similar or slightly less value than the nearby houses.”